 Peterson is as great a runner as there ever has been, with the speed to break off huge chunks of yardage and the power to demoralize would-be tacklers.
 Perhaps his most important characteristic as a runner is his balance through contact.
 Whether he is taking or initiating a collision, he consistently rolls off tackles to pick up more yards.
 He has produced eight double-digit rushing touchdown seasons in an era when that doesn’t happen much for stud running backs.
 Peterson is a throwback to a bygone era, when a superhuman rusher could serve as an offense’s primary point of attack.

-- Others receiving votes: Marion Motley*, Joe Perry*, Hugh McElhenny, John Henry Johnson, Ollie Matson*, Tony Dorsett*, Curtis Martin (asterisk denotes players for whom I voted). ↩
+- Others receiving votes: Marion Motley*, Joe Perry*, Hugh McElhenny, John Henry Johnson, Ollie Matson*, Tony Dorsett*, Curtis Martin (asterisk denotes players for whom I voted).
+Note that this does not include Steve Van Buren, who went through a different process as those who followed him.
+He is a Pioneer entry, and you can read about him here. ↩

 - Prior to injury, he averaged an incredible 33 yards per return. ↩